danielang2020/ats/README.md

 - android/ios devices testing by browserstack or aws device farm, don't need physical device.
 - if real time service need config parameters, they should just have init and stop, don't allow to modify.
 - if something express depends on client or server, e.g. exchange rate 、 ask or bid 、timezone. need fix one side. every relative logic depends on this rule.
-- if multiple parameters express one logic, should integrate those to group one meesage to send. don't allow unfinished setting status.
+- if multiple parameters express one logic, should integrate those to group one meesage to send. don't allow unfinished setting status. event source.